SHEHARYAAR-coder/spicy-cams/WITHDRAWAL_SYSTEM.md

 1. **Authorization**

-   - Creators can only view/create their own withdrawals
+   - Models can only view/create their own withdrawals
    - Only admins can approve/reject
    - Role-based access control on all endpoints